parttimenerd/cap-in-the-pocket-extension/README.md

 Contributing
 ------------
 Contributions are welcome!
 Please feel free to submit a Pull Request.
-This is an experimental plugin, but if it helps someone.
+This is an experimental extension, but if it helps someone.

 Icon
 ----
 The icon is the [CAP](https://cap.cloud.sap/) icon.
 It belongs to CAP.
-The demo is created in collaboration with the CAP Java team.
+The demo is created in collaboration with the CAP Java team, but they have nothing to do with this extension itself.

 License
 -------